SN 2019odp: A Massive Oxygen-Rich Type Ib Supernova: Observations and data reduction

-The transient is located at right ascension 23:07:19.090 (h:m:s) and declination +13:51:21.42 (deg:m:s; J2000.0) in the spiral galaxy UGC 12373 (see \autoref{fig:obs:finder}).
-Adopting the \ion{H}{I} based redshift $z=0.01435$ from \cite{1990ApJS...72..245S} we use the derived Hubble Flow distance $D=64 \pm 5$ Mpc and distance modulus $\mu = 34.0 \pm 0.2$ mag from NED\footnote{Which adopts the following cosmology parameters: $H_0 = 67.8$ $\text{km}~\text{s}^{-1}~\text{Mpc}^{-1}$, $\Omega_\text{matter} = 0.308$ and $\Omega_\text{vacuum}=0.692$.
-We use the value for the peculiar velocities that include the Virgo, great attractor and Shapley supercluster velocities fields from NED \citep{2000ApJ...529..786M}. }.
+The transient is located at a right ascension of 23:07:19.090 (h:m:s) and declination of +13:51:21.42 (\degr:\arcmin:\arcsec; J2000.0) in the spiral galaxy UGC 12373 (see Fig. \ref{fig:obs:finder}).
+The transient is located approximately $25\arcsec$ from the core of the galaxy, corresponding to a projected separation of around 8 kpc.
+Adopting the \ion{H}{I} based redshift of $z=0.01435$ from \cite{1990ApJS...72..245S}, we used the derived Hubble flow distance of $D=64 \pm 5$ Mpc and distance modulus of $\mu = 34.0 \pm 0.2$ mag from the NASA/IPAC Extragalactic Database (NED).\footnote{This adopts the following cosmology parameters: $H_0 = 67.8$ $\text{km}~\text{s}^{-1}~\text{Mpc}^{-1}$, $\Omega_\text{matter} = 0.308$, and $\Omega_\text{vacuum}=0.692$.
+We used the value for the peculiar velocities that include the Virgo, great attractor, and Shapley supercluster velocity fields from NED. \citep{2000ApJ...529..786M} }